max101g/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    1. The network showed an uninitialized constant Toys in the ToysController.
+Changed the Toys.create to Toy.create
+    2.

 - Update the number of likes for a toy